LadislavSopko/libvmm/README.md

-in folder luajit-modify there are 2 files what you need copy to sources in order to patch and build it (I tested it a bit, and it function but im in early project stage, so dont blame me if somthing is not working ...)
+in folder luajit-modify there are 2 files what you need copy to sources in order to patch and build it (I tested it a bit, and it function but im in early project stage, so dont blame me if something is not working ...)

 I work with luajit managed by luadist great project.